Partnerships and Collaborations

 The Albert Luthuli Centre for Responsible Leadership in partnership with Uongozi institute, the Finish Government, UNDP and Nepad are embarking on the leadership for Africa project which seek to inspire leaders and promote the recognition of the important role of leadership in sustainable development.

 A Programme for Business and Biodiversity Leadership associated with the Albert Luthuli Centre for Responsible Leadership has recently been established through a grant from Exxaro Resources Limited.
 The programme has an inter-disciplinary research and collaboration role, an advocacy role for generating impetus for changes in policy, and a capacity building role, encompassing the development and roll-out of training programmes or interventions amongst practitioners and executives in business and biodiversity sectors.

 Corporate Governance Review Partners

-Ernst and Young are sponsoring the Corporate Governance and its Consequences: A South African Case Study research initiative as an investment in responsible leadership and sustainable development research capacity.
+Ernst & Young are sponsoring the Corporate Governance and its Consequences: A South African Case Study research initiative as an investment in responsible leadership and sustainable development research capacity.

 Professor Bob Eccles and Assistant Professor George Serafeim, specialising in social and corporate sustainability at Harvard Business School, are partnering on this extensive research initiative.